Peace Queer

-Peace Queer is an EP by the American musician Todd Snider, released in 2008.
+Peace Queer is an EP by the American musician Todd Snider, released on August 19, 2008.
 It was made available as a free download before it appeared in stores.
 The Riverfront Times labeled the EP "a don't-let-the-door-hit-you adios" to George W. Bush.

 Snider supported Peace Queer with a North American tour.
 He made a 43-minute movie as a companion piece.

 Production

 Snider considered the EP to be a political record, with the caveat that one shouldn't take political advice from a "stoner."
 Because the songs didn't fit in with Snider's typical songs, he considered simply throwing them away.
 The album cover is a photo of a masked Snider being held hostage by a hippie.

 "Fortunate Son" is a cover of the John Fogerty song, with Patty Griffin providing backing vocals.
 "Mission Accomplished (Because You Gotta Have Faith)" is built on the musical structure of George Michael's "Faith" and incorporates Will Rogers's most famous saying.
 "Stuck on the Corner" is about a man driven insane by the materialism of his family.
 "The Ballad of Cape Henry" was cowritten with Will Kimbrough.
 "Is This Thing Working?" is an allegorical song about the victim of a high school bully.